The Floyd Rose-Fernandes Connection

 Left-handed models are not produced continuously, so depending on the model, they may sometimes be out of stock.
 If you place a new order, the standard lead time is approximately 3–4 months.
 The price is 20% higher than the base price.

-Items marked with ※ are produced but not on a continuous basis, so availability may vary depending on the model.
+Items marked with ※ are produced in limited runs and not on a continuous basis, so availability may vary depending on the model.
 In such cases, the standard lead time is approximately 3–4 months, and the price is 20% higher than the regular price.

 Items marked with ― are not accepted for ordering.